farisachugthai/dotfiles/unix/.config/nvim/annotations.md

 ## compiler fxn

+Now out of curiosity would this go in .config/nvim/compilers?

 " Compiler Func: {{{
 " All in one compiler.
 Gonna rewrite to make my own
 " map <F5> :call CompileRunGcc()<CR>